Welcome to Year 6!

 - Spellings are given out on Mondays and tested the following Friday.

-- Reading logs are to be handed in on a Tuesday.
+- Reading logs are to be in school everyday.
 It is important you encourage your child to read for at least 10 to 20 minutes a day, (more if they are enjoying the story or information in the book).

 - Our PE days are Thursday and Friday.
 Your child will need an indoor PE kit (Plain white t-shirt and black shorts) and an outdoor kit (tracksuit and trainers rather than pumps please as we use the ball court and playing field which can get very muddy!